9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 • Carabiner loop design with 256-bit AES hardware encryption

 The SanDisk Extreme Portable V2 hits the sweet spot of speed, durability, and price that makes it one of the most popular external SSDs for PS5 owners.
 NVMe-level performance at 1,050 MB/s read and 1,000 MB/s write, IP65 water and dust resistance, and a carabiner loop for bag attachment.
-The 2TB model at $159.99 works out to roughly $0.08 per GB, the best price-per-gigabyte on the external list.
+The 2TB model has long been the best price-per-gigabyte on the external list.

 SanDisk includes 256-bit AES hardware encryption, which adds a meaningful layer of security if the drive gets lost or stolen.
 The rubber coating absorbs drops up to 3 meters without cracking the enclosure.
 It’s worth noting that the V2 listing here features updated firmware — earlier V1 models had firmware issues that SanDisk has since resolved in this generation.